Home coaches Andy Johns

 Andy Johns

-Andy Johns, the four-time reigning Western Athletic Conference Swimming Coach of the Year, enters his 22nd season as the Northern Arizona head swimming & diving coach having guided the program to four consecutive WAC Championships.
-Together with Diving Coach Nikki Huffman, the two coaches have turned the Lumberjacks into one of the premier programs in the West.
+Andy Johns, winner of 10 consecutive Western Athletic Conference titles, enters his 28th season as the Northern Arizona head swimming & diving coach in 2023-2024.
+Together with Diving Coach Nikki Kelsey, the two coaches have turned the Lumberjacks into one of the premier programs in the West, with Johns receiving coach of the year honors eight times since joining the WAC in 2005.

-Throughout his illustrious tenure at the helm of the Lumberjacks, Johns has consistently produced championship caliber teams in addition to developing a program that is equally exceptional in the classroom as it is in the pool.
-In his first 21 years, the 'Jacks have won a total of five conference championships (Pacific Collegiate Swimming, 1998; Western Athletic, 2014-17).
-Johns' teams have been a model of consistency as well with nine additional runner-up finishes and just three conference finishes outside the top three.
+Throughout his tenure at the helm of the Lumberjacks, Johns has consistently produced championship caliber teams in addition to developing a program that is equally exceptional in the classroom as it is in the pool.

-In the pool, the Lumberjacks have captured 61 individual and relay conference titles, 126 school records (a high of 11 set at the 2009 WAC meet), nine conference records and 49 NCAA qualifying marks under Johns' tutelage.
-In the classroom, his student-athletes have posted cumulative grade-point averages of 3.00 and higher in 40 of 42 academic semesters.
-The Lumberjacks are consistently among the best programs the league in placing student-athletes on the WAC All-Academic lists with 14 earning the honor last year.
-NAU has been recognized 15 times as an Academic All-America Team by the Collegiate Swim Coaches Association of America (CSCAA) including last year's squad which posted a 3.32 grade point average in the spring.
+In the pool, the Lumberjacks have captured 62 individual and relay conference titles, 126 school records (a high of 11 set at the 2009 WAC meet), nine conference records and 49 NCAA qualifying marks under Johns' tutelage.
+In the classroom, his student-athletes have posted cumulative grade-point averages of 3.50 and higher in 8 of the past 10 academic semesters.
+The Lumberjacks are consistently among the best programs the league in placing student-athletes on the WAC All-Academic lists with 25 earning the honor last year.
+NAU has been recognized 16 times as an Academic All-America Team by the Collegiate Swim Coaches Association of America (CSCAA) including last year's squad which posted a 3.66 grade point average in the spring of 2023.
+NAU's team GPA under Johns is the highest of any of the four major swim and dive programs in the state of Arizona.

 Along with building a total program that produces student-athletes to the very definition, Johns' tenure has included several major moments for NAU swimming & diving.
 Johns navigated NAU from the Pacific Collegiate Swimming Conference to its first all-Division I affiliation in the National Independent Conference (NIC) in 1998-99, followed by the program's move to the Western Athletic Conference (WAC) prior to the 2004-05 season.

-The historic efforts followed NAU's first two WAC Championships in program history after a series of near-misses with four runner-up finishes over a six-year span.
-Johns led the Lumberjacks to a banner year in 2013-14 as NAU clinched its first-ever WAC Championship and followed it up with a successful title defense during the 2014-15 season.
+Johns followed up his first WAC championship with a successful title defense during the 2014-15 season.
 In contrast to their third and fourth consecutive championships to follow, the Lumberjacks conquered the WAC despite winning just two individual gold medals.
 At the 2014 championships, senior Jordan Burnes won the 200 breaststroke and sophomore Kendall Brown in the 1650 freestyle while junior diver Chelsea Jackson and freshman Alina Staffeldt – NAU's Female Newcomer of the Year – won gold on 3-meter and in the 100 butterfly respectively in 2015.

 Johns' first WAC Championship team ended the 2013-14 academic year with a flurry of scholastic accolades.
 NAU posted the seventh-best GPA in the nation during the Spring 2014 semester while seniors Andrea Derflinger, Emma Lowther and Stirling Smith were recipients of the prestigious NAU Gold Axe Award.
 Smith was also named NAU's Female Senior Student-Athlete of the Year award which marked the second straight year that the program produced the top female student-athlete at NAU following Fi Connell the year prior.